elmerdotdev/e-0923-react-final-project/README.md

 - The website should have CRUD functionality (Create, Retrieve, Update, Delete).
 Use **Server Actions**.
 - The website must be mobile responsive.
 - For the product images, use Cloudinary API to store your images and save the image url into your in-memory database [https://cloudinary.com/].
-Just use the free plan
+Just use the free plan.
+- You must have a Shopping Cart sidebar showing the products you added to cart.
+The same products will appear on the View Cart page.

 ## Presentation